 The picturesque valley of Glenisla runs for 17 miles in the eastern Grampians, 780 feet above sea level.
 The Kirkton of Glenisla where the hotel is situated is a third of the way up the glen.
 Some four miles further on, the road passes Fortor Castle once the stronghold of the Ogilvie Clan.
 After more than 300 years the castle has recently been fully restored.
 The River Isla, a tributary of the River Tay rises from the Monega Pass, 3000 feet above sea level, near Braemar.

 In the rebellion of 1745 the then Innkeeper of the hotel was a private in the rebel army, fighting for Bonny Prince Charlie.
-After the rebellion James Rioch was taken away by the English together with Alexander Shaw of Auchavan, William Shaw of Forter, John Robertson of Crandart, William Farquarson of West Mill and Thomas Ogilvie of East Mill.
+After the rebellion James Rioch was taken away by the British Army together with Alexander Shaw of Auchavan, William Shaw of Forter, John Robertson of Crandart, William Farquarson of West Mill and Thomas Ogilvie of East Mill.
 Although they would have been brutally and severely punished by the government, the names of their properties still live on in the glen today.

 After the church disruption of 1843 when the Church of Scotland broke its connection with the State, John Crombie, Innkeeper of the hotel gave his cart, shed, barn and loft to the congregation of the Church.
 The barn and loft are now the function room at the hotel.

 The history of the hotel is bound up with the history of Scotland, especially with the Church in the Glen – the old manse and the school together with the hotel and a few of the houses in the vicinity make up the hamlet of Kirkton after which the hotel is named.